anazaruk03/UFC_Prediction_Model/README.md

 - **Stats Comparison:** Expandable table showing fighter statistics side-by-side
 - **Real-time Predictions:** Instant results powered by XGBoost

+*****Disclaimer: When fighter names are swapped between Fighter A and Fighter B, odds may slightly change, we recommend averaging win percentages of both fighters in both Fighter A and B slots to get an accurate percentage to use as a prediction baseline.*****

 ---

 ## Technologies Used